Goldsmiths student Amera Mohamed shares some boring but important things to do in your first week at university.

 Set yourself a budget

-But each loan instalment is set to last three to four months (ideally loan instalments would be weekly to curve the overspending, but alas you are an adult now and have to exercise some self-control).
+But each loan instalment is set to last three to four months (ideally loan instalments would be weekly to curve the overspending, but alas you’re an adult now and have to exercise some self-control).

-It’s easy to overspend when you’re not sticking to a budget: £3 here and £5 there doesn’t seem like much, but it will add up, you will have no money and you will have to live out of the reduced section at Tesco for the next two months.
+It’s easy to overspend when you’re not sticking to a budget: £3 here and £5 there doesn’t seem like much, but it will add up, you’ll have no money and you’ll have to live out of the reduced section at Sainsbury’s for the next two months.

-You can use blackbullion.co.uk to help manage your money.
+I’d recommend using Blackbullion to help you manage your money.

-Lastly, have fun – you only get to do Welcome Week once and it really is a great experience.
+Lastly, have fun!
+You only get to be a new student at uni once and it really is a great experience.